scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 3. After constructing the pool of root certificates, the relying party MUST select the certificate chain used to verify the message.
 The AS certificate included in this certificate chain MUST have the following properties:
    - The ISD-AS number in the subject of the AS certificate MUST match the ISD-AS number in the signature metadata.
 See also [](#isd-as-nr).
    - The subject key identifier of the AS certificate MUST match the subject key identifier in the signature metadata.
 See also [](#subject-key-id-ext).
-   - The AS certificate MUST be valid at verification time.
-Normally, this will be the current time.
-In special cases, e.g., auditing, the time can be set to the past to check if the message was verifiable at the given time.
+   - The AS certificate MUST be valid at verification time, which will normally be the current time.
+In special cases, e.g. auditing, the time can be set to the past to check if the message was verifiable at the given time.
-4. After selecting a certificate chain to verify the control plane messages, the relying party MUST verify the certificate chain, by:
+4. After selecting a certificate chain to verify the control plane messages, the relying party MUST verify the certificate chain by:
    - Executing the regular X.509 verification procedure.
 For details, see {{X.509}}.
    - Checking that
       - all subjects of the certificates in the chain carry the same ISD number (see also [](#isd-as-nr),
       - each certificate is of the correct type (see also [](#overview)), and
       - the CA certificate validity period covers the AS certificate validity period.
-5. If the verification of the certificate chain was successful, the relying party can now verify the control plane messages, with the root certificates from the certificate chain.
+5. If the verification of the certificate chain was successful, the relying party can now verify the control plane messages with the root certificates from the certificate chain.

 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
 If it cannot be resolved, the verification process fails.